navjot-kumar-15/FixMyArea/server/README.md

 npm run start:dev
 ```

-Once started, the application will automatically seed the roles and categories into the MongoDB database.
+Once started, the application will automatically seed the roles, categories, and tags into the MongoDB database.

 ### 4. Interactive Swagger Documentation